Sabajmukhadze1996/Sabajmukhadze1996/README.md

 - 👀 I’m interested in Web Development, also Mobile Applications to;
 - 🌱 I’m currently learning React.js, because it is declarative and easy to understand;
 - 📫 How to reach me?
 Just Email me on sabajmukhadze23@gmail.com if you have any questions;
-- My current skills are HTML5, CSS/SASS, Bootstrap, JavaScript(es6)/TypeScript, React.js(JavaScript Library);
+- My current skills are HTML5, CSS/SASS, Bootstrap, JavaScript(es6)/TypeScript, React.js(JavaScript Library), Node.js;